-Annual or biennial growth only should be cut.
-The above is a guide to maximum sizes.
+The below is a guide to maximum sizes.

 7.12 REMOVING FOREIGN OBJECTS OR BLOCKAGE FROM THE MACHINE

 Refer to section 2.8 - Accident prevention when removing a foreign object or blockage.

 If during operation, a knocking sound is heard or the cutting head stalled then there will be a foreign object such as a large stone, tire, wire, etc or a buildup of material within the cutting head area.
 Stop the cutting head immediately using the rotor stop lever, along with the tractor movement.